Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 Method

 All stimuli (audio and images), code, and data (raw and summary) will be placed on OSF at this link: https://osf.io/cf6xr/overview.
 The entire experiment will be stored on Gorilla’s open materials with a link to preview the tasks.
 In addition, the code and manuscript will be fully reproducible using Quarto and the package manager nix (Dolstra & contributors, 2023) in combination with the R package {rix} (Rodrigues & Baumann, 2025) .
 Together, nix and {rix} enable reproducible computational environments at both the system and package levels.
-This manuscript and all of the necessary files to reproduce it can be found on GitHub: https://github.com/jgeller112/Webcam2Lab-VWP.
+This manuscript and all of the necessary files to reproduce it will be stored on GitHub.

 Sampling Goal